As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You might not do any damage if you put mineral oil in a rock tumbler for five or ten minutes.
 However, it depends on what type of mineral oil you use.

-Also, you shouldn’t put oil in your rock tumbler because you will have some thorough cleaning after that.
+Also, you shouldn’t put oil in your rock tumbler because you will have to clean it after thoroughly.
 Apart from this, the oil might act as a lubricant.

 If you have some tumbled rocks that you already used mineral oil on and want to tumble them again, wash them with dish soap before putting them back in the rock tumbler.